akhil27051999/AWS-3-Tier-Architecture/01-AWS-Account-Setup/README.md

 - Enable **programmatic access** (for CLI/SDK) and/or **console access**
 - Assign the user to the appropriate IAM group
 - Require password reset on first login
-- 🔒 Best practice: Do not share user accounts.
+- 🔒 `Best practice`: Do not share user accounts.
 Each person gets their own login and access key.

 ### Step 6: Enforce Security Best Practices